anushreemenon/fa18-202-mavericks/readme.md

 1. Pitched multiple game ideas to be implemented including the game we finalized - Crossy World.
 2. Helped drive requirements discussion and design and user story creation in the initial phase.
-3. Imnplemented 2 feature stories - player crossing river terrains, crashing obstacles
+3. Implemented 2 feature stories - player crossing river terrains, crashing obstacles
 4. Implemented the logic of populating cars and river logs randomly.
 5. Implemented 2 design patterns -
          i.
 Strategy pattern for handling the game differently for each level.
 At each game level, the number of terrains, car and log speed changes.
 Also, strategy pattern can be extended to load each level differently with other terrains (not implemented currently).